wazum/sluggi/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/wazum/sluggi?style=flat)](https://github.com/wazum/sluggi/stargazers)
 [![License](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](LICENSE)

 URLs that stay in sync when titles change.
 Automatic redirects.
 Duplicate prevention on copy, move, and recycler restore.
-Locking, access control, conflict detection – everything you need to manage URL paths with confidence.
+Locking, access control, conflict detection – for pages, news, events, or any record with a slug field.
+And a lot of attention to the details editors meet every day: save notifications that match what really happened, batch changes you can revert in one click, no redirects for pages that are still hidden, a slash in a title kept inside one segment – everything you need to manage URL paths with confidence.

 > [!NOTE]
 > **TYPO3 13.4** has a core bug where `TemporaryPermissionMutationService` does not grant page-level access for redirect storage.
-Non-admin editors without the site root page in their webmounts cannot create redirects on slug changes.
-Sluggi includes a workaround; this does not affect TYPO3 12 or 14.
+Non-admin editors without the site root page in their webmounts cannot create redirects on slug changes. _sluggi_ includes a workaround; this does not affect TYPO3 12 or 14.

 One `composer require`, sensible defaults – [highly configurable](#configuration) when you need it.